Madonna of Avenue A

 Madonna of Avenue A is a 1929 American sound part-talkie pre-Code drama film directed by Michael Curtiz.
 It was produced and distributed by Warner Bros.
+Pictures.
 It starred Dolores Costello in one of her first sound films.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 According to the film review in Variety, 60 percent of the total running time featured dialogue.
 This is reportedly a lost film.
 This film was the last "part-talkie" produced by the studio.

 Plot

-Maria Morton (Dolores Costello) is a bright, carefree young woman attending a private boarding school for girls.
-Despite her cheerful demeanor, a shadow hangs over her life—her mysterious mother, Georgia Morton (Louise Dresser), who visits occasionally but never allows Maria to spend vacations with her in New York.
+Maria Morton is a bright, carefree young woman attending a private boarding school for girls.
+Despite her cheerful demeanor, a shadow hangs over her life—her mysterious mother, Georgia Morton, who visits occasionally but never allows Maria to spend vacations with her in New York.
 The true reason remains unknown to Maria.

-One day, while walking alone on a beach, Maria notices two men following her—one a sailor, the other a rakish adventurer named Slim Shayne (Grant Withers).
+One day, while walking alone on a beach, Maria notices two men following her—one a sailor, the other a rakish adventurer named Slim Shayne.
 Slim charms her and, claiming to be a U.S. naval officer, invites her for a moonlit ride on his boat.
 Eager for adventure and thinking it harmless fun, Maria accepts.

 Unbeknownst to her, Slim's boat is actually a rum-runner.
 While he entertains her, a revenue cutter intercepts them.
 A gunfight breaks out; Slim escapes by diving into the sea.
 Maria, terrified, faints and is taken back to school—only to be promptly expelled for the scandal.

 Determined to reunite with her mother, Maria travels to New York and goes to the address she has always used for correspondence.
 Instead of a home, she finds a dingy bird shop—and a jeering parrot mocking, “Who let you in?”
 The shopkeeper informs her that her mother only picks up mail there and provides a different address.

 That evening, Maria enters a bustling nightclub and is stunned to discover that her mother is not the socialite she imagined, but a weary nightclub hostess.
 Both women are shocked by the reunion.
 In a private corner, Georgia confesses the truth: years ago she ran off with a lover, fell on hard times, and was forced into a life she never wanted.
 She vows to turn over a new leaf and sell the club.